 Know your audience.
 A piece of advice often offered to performers, it’s a good rule of thumb for behind-the-scenes staff as well.

 Your audience is everyone at the event.
 Attendees can include politicians, movie stars, members of the press—and that’s just who is on the guest list!
-When determining who will require Internet access, don’t forget:
+According to event WiFi checklist, when determining who will require Internet access, don’t forget:

 - Production staff